repository-preservation/lcmap-ccdc/docs/faq.rst

 ------------------------------------------------
 For version 0.5, yes.
 For version 1.0 proper documentation will be published to readthedocs.org.

-**What credentials and keys do I need to run Firebird?**
+What credentials and keys do I need to run Firebird?
 ----------------------------------------------------

-As an **operations** environment, Firebird runs Spark in Docker on Mesos, and saves it's results to Cassandra.
-Therefore the following are necessary
+As an operations environment, Firebird runs Spark in Docker on Mesos and saves it's results to Cassandra.
+The following information is necessary to run Firebird in ops.
+All values are set in ::code::install.sh.

 * Mesos keys, credentials, and master url(s)
 * Cassandra credentials and contact point url